 In the late 1940s Mrs. William G. Mather (ELIZABETH RING IRELAND MATHER) provided seed money to form the University Circle Development Foundation (UCDF).
 Her donation also covered the design of a development plan for the Circle.
 The Adams, Howard & Greeley Plan of 1957 laid down guidelines for Circle institutions that would promote cooperation and be harmonious with the Circle's character.
 In 1970 UCDF was reorganized as UNIVERSITY CIRCLE, INC. For several decades UCI’s emphasis was largely focused on acquiring/managing land, repurposing older structures, and coordinating parking and traffic flows.
 Except for students and occupants of a few high-rise structures—e.g., Fenway Hall, the Commodore, Park Lane Villa and Judson Manor (formerly Wade Park Manor), relatively few people called University Circle home during this period.

-At least 30,000 people now work in University Circle; 9,000+ people call the Circle home (a nearly 50 percent increase within a decade); and some 2.5 million people visit the area each year.
+As of 2020 at least 30,000 people worked in University Circle; 9,000 lived in the district (a nearly 50 percent increase within a decade); and some 2.5 million people visit the area each year.